ovity/octotree/README.md

 ## Octotree
-Browser extensions (Chrome, Firefox, Opera and Safari) to display GitHub code in tree format.
-Useful for developers who frequently read source in GitHub and do not want to download or checkout too many repositories.
+Browser extensions (Chrome, Firefox, Opera and Safari) to display GitHub and GitLab code in tree format.
+Useful for developers who frequently read source and do not want to download or checkout too many repositories.
 Features:

 * Easy-to-navigate code tree like IDEs
 * Fast browsing with pjax
 * Customizable hotkey
-* Support private repositories (see [instructions](#github-access-token))
+* Support private repositories (see [instructions](#access-token))
-* Support GitHub Enterprise (Chrome and Opera only, see [instructions](#github-enterprise))
+* Support GitHub and GitLab Enterprise (Chrome and Opera only, see [instructions](#enterprise-deployment))

 ## Install on Chrome, Firefox and Opera
 * Install Octotree from [Chrome Web Store](https://chrome.google.com/webstore/detail/octotree/bkhaagjahfmjljalopjnoealnfndnagc), [Mozilla Add-ons Store](https://addons.mozilla.org/en-US/firefox/addon/octotree/) or [Opera Add-ons Store](https://addons.opera.com/en/extensions/details/octotree/)
 * Navigate to any GitHub repository (or just refresh this page as an example)
 * The code tree should show on the left-hand side of the screen

 ## Install on Safari
 The prebuilt packages for all extensions are located in the  [dist](https://github.com/buunguyen/octotree/tree/master/dist) folder.
 For security reason, only download Octotree from this location.